DevertNet/bitcoin-predict-backend/README.md

 - Switch to another news api, if mediastack cannot provide historical news.
 - Scrape the content of the news and include dem in the ChatGPT rating.
 - Make the prompt more bitcoin-based.
 ChatGpt may therefore not rate the news in relation to bitcoin.
+- Change the popularity ratio to 0.1 to 1.
+This will give more impact for the popularity.

 # Usage